TechCrunch

 The company’s high-tech, vertical insect farms (primarily raising mealworms) are perfect proteins for the fish and can replace the limited sources of protein the industry currently relies on, according to investors like Upfront Ventures’ Yves Sisteron.

 “Oceans are emptying and fish farms are taking over.
-We’re approaching 50 percent of fish coming from fish farms,” said Sisteron.
+We’re approaching 50% of fish coming from fish farms,” said Sisteron.
 “One of the main ingredients of fish feed comes from fish.
 These are from trawlers that rake the bottom of the ocean for anchovies that are combined with a protein paste that is fed to fish for fish farms.
 And that is basically not sustainable.
 The amounts in question are gigantic.
-Globally there’s about 44 million tons of fishfeed per year that is fed to farmed fish.”
+Globally there’s about 44 million tons of fish feed per year that is fed to farmed fish.”

-Ÿnsect’s mealworms actually provide the fish with a lower-cost, higher quality protein, Sisteron said.
-“What Ÿnsect is solving is: Can we feed those fish a different kind of protein that will be scalable and also nutrient rich for the fish,” he said.
+Ÿnsect’s mealworms actually provide the fish with a lower-cost, higher-quality protein, Sisteron said.
+“What Ÿnsect is solving is: Can we feed those fish a different kind of protein that will be scalable and also nutrient-rich for the fish?” he said.

-Ÿnsect transforms insects (and mealworms in particular) into proteins for animals and plants.
+Ÿnsect transforms insects (and mealworms, in particular) into proteins for animals and plants.
 The company is building full-stack factories that are fully automated, from insect reproduction to sterilization, sorting and packaging.

-When the Amiens-based farm is open for business, the company expects to produce 100,000 tons of insect products annually.
-500 people will work directly and indirectly on the project.
+When the Amiens-based farm is open for business, the company expects to produce 100,000 tons of insect products annually; 500 people will work directly and indirectly on the project.

-For the Downey Jr.-backed FootPrint Coalition Ventures, Ÿnsect’s combination of sustainable protein cultivation and massive end markets represented a compelling investment opportunity and a chance to back another company doing its part to combat climate change, according to founding partner Jonathan Schulhof.
+For the Downey Jr.-backed FootPrint Coalition, Ÿnsect’s combination of sustainable protein cultivation and massive end markets represented a compelling investment opportunity and a chance to back another company doing its part to combat climate change, according to founding partner Jonathan Schulhof.

 It’s the firm’s second publicly disclosed investment after the bamboo-based toilet paper company Cloud Paper.